dtenny/clj-con/README.md

 for why some of them seem to be running out of memory, though some may be running with overly conservative heap sizes by default.
-The test suite allocates fewer than 50 threads, but the CLJ-CON package does expect threads to be reclaimed when the lisp code run on them returns.
+The test suite allocates fewer than 50 threads, but the CLJ-CON package does expect threads to be (eventually) reclaimed when the lisp code running on them returns.

 Given that the test suite does deliberately signal conditions in the bodies of many thread tests I suppose it's possible threads are hung and locks